jithinpb8055/Singleton-Java-Example/README.md

 # Singleton-Java-Example
-Example Java project which explains how to implement Singleton design patterns
+Example Java project which explains how to implement Singleton design pattern